juliofalbo/karate-with-embedded-tomcat/README.md

 #### Run tests:
 Open IDE and run **UserTest** as general JUnit test

+To generate reports run **GenerateReportParallel** as general JUnit test

 ##### For more details visit official documentation:

  * [Karate](https://github.com/intuit/karate) framework for testing our endpoints